rocky-linux/documentation/docs/books/nvchad/install_nvim.md

 ln -sf ~/.local/share/nvim-linux64/bin/nvim nvim
 ```

-To be shure, we check the version provided by the `nvim -v` command, which should now show:
+Now verify you have the correct version with the `nvim -v` command, which should now show:

 ```txt
 nvim -v